 The existing Code includes building design standards for most types of development in most zoning districts.
-The proposed Urban Design Review Program presented a timely opportunity to review existing design controls within Mixed Use and Downtown districts, where Urban Design Project Review would be applicable.
-Based on early input received from the project advisory group as well as consultation with City staff and the Planning Commission, a variety of development and building design standards are proposed to be amended as described below.
+The proposed Urban Design Review Program presented a timely opportunity to review existing design controls within Mixed-Use and Downtown districts, where Urban Design Project Review would be applicable.
+Based on early input received from the Project Advisory Group as well as consultation with City staff and the Planning Commission, a variety of development and building design standards are proposed to be amended as described below.

-The primary goals of these amendments are to improve their effectiveness in terms of results and usability, ensure consistency with the priorities presented within the Urban Design Project Review manual, and provide a more consistent approach to development design between Mixed Use and Downtown districts.
+The primary goals of these amendments are to improve their effectiveness in terms of results and usability, ensure consistency with the priorities presented within the Urban Design Project Review manual, and provide a more consistent approach to development design between Mixed-Use and Downtown districts.

-Mixed Use Center Districts Zoning Standards (TMC 13.06.040)
+Mixed-Use Center Districts Zoning Standards (TMC 13.06.040)

-- Upper story building setbacks: Current code includes a Mixed Use District Building Design Standards reference for NCX and CCX zones only even though these standards apply within all zones.
-Mixed Use District Building Design Standards reference is added for all zones. - Maximum setbacks: Current code includes maximum setback standards for non-residential uses only.
+- Upper story building setbacks: Current code includes a Mixed-Use District Building Design Standards reference for NCX and CCX zones only even though these standards apply within all zones.
+Mixed-Use District Building Design Standards reference is added for all zones. - Maximum setbacks: Current code includes maximum setback standards for non-residential uses only.
 Maximum setbacks for residential development along Pedestrian Streets is added. - Multi-family residential yard space requirements: The term "yard space," which is limited to outdoor spaces and implies a vegetated space, would be replaced with "amenity space," which includes certain outdoor and indoor spaces.
 The proposed changes would allow common indoor spaces to satisfy the minimum requirements and moves "rooftop decks" to be a type of "common amenity space." - Multi-family residential yard space exceptions: Current code exempts any development from yard (renamed as "amenity") requirements that is located within 1⁄4 mile of a park or school yard, achieves a minimum FAR of 3, or meets ground floor retail/restaurant height bonus requirements.
 Open space was cited as a high priority within the community and there is concern, also expressed by the Planning Commission, that these provisions may not always result in development that reflects the City's urban design goals.
-Staff are recommending changes that would: - Limit the full reduction to only the most intense mixed use zones and a 50% reduction would be permitted for the less intense zones. - Proximity to a qualifying park is required and school yards would no longer be eligible.
-Full reduction would require closer proximity (1/8 mile) than the 50% reduction (1/4 mile). - In addition to park proximity, a qualifying development proposal would be required to meet either the 3 FAR or active ground floor use requirements.
+The recommended changes would: - Limit the reduction to fifty (50) percent of the total required amenity space for developments that meet the criteria.